The 15 Best Finance Podcasts To Improve Your Financial IQ

 If you haven’t tried podcasts yet, you’re doing it wrong.
 Podcasts are big these days, and there is a podcast for just about every niche, finance included.
 The best part is that almost all of them are free, including the best finance podcasts!

-In 2017 alone, over 110 million Americans listened to podcasts on various topics.
+In 2021 alone, over 116 million Americans listened to podcasts monthly.
 Personal finance podcasts are increasingly gaining popularity as an efficient and entertaining way to access financial commentary and advice from experts.

 Though the episodes are relatively short, they air three times a week.
 What’s even better is that Torabi answers listeners’ questions every Friday.
 This podcast will teach you valuable financial lessons and help you feel more confident with your money, which will empower you to make smart, proactive financial decisions.